gabrielbalinca/Simple-JavaScript-Calculator/README.md

 # Simple-JavaScript-Calculator

-Simple calculator made with javascript.
-This was my first project using JavaScript.
+-   This was my fisrt project using Javascript and as the name implies this is just a simple calculator made with javascript.

+## Run

+-   Open `index.html` file with any web browser from `src` folder.